 There are a lot of problems with the way tech interviews people.
 But they mostly boil down to evaluating the wrong things, or evaluating things in the wrong way.
 White board coding challenges—and honestly any coding challenge—is the ultimate example of both.
 It's a bizarre, contrived, high-pressure test that strips the candidate of all of the tools, context, and support that they would rely on to do actual work.
 People's performance in their work is a product of their environment.
 For software development, some of the critical components of that environment are the tools we use, the knowledge we've gained about the systems we're working on and the problems they address, and the team we work with to build that software.
 Virtual whiteboard tests are not really any better, in my experience.
 Online tools are more helpful than a physical whiteboard, but they're not at all the same tools we would use on the job.
 And the extra tool support seems to just encourage interviewers to pick harder, more elaborate assignments.
 Take home projects might be worse, because while they do potentially allow people to use their actual tools of choice, it also severs the tenuous connection they had to a member of the team.
 They also take much longer, and developer interviews are already frequently long enough that it's exploitative and exclusionary.

 So, if white board problems are out, and online programming challenges are out, and take home projects are out, what's left?
 Not much.
 And that's fine.
 If you're asking what test should you use, that's the wrong question.
 None of these tests are useful.
 Just don't do them.
 I think the reason they're done in the first place is because they're easy.
 Easy to administer, and easy to evaluate.
 But the information they provide is useless, at best.
 In fact it's often misleading, and creates lots of opportunity for bias to sway an interviewer's perception.
-We know that the work done by the candidate in these tests will not be representative of they work they do on the job.
+We know that the work done by the candidate in whiteboard coding tests will not be representative of the work they do on the job.
 There is no relationship between the two.
 So then what is being evaluated?
 Mostly communication style.
 Also confidence and affluence play a large role.
 But mainly it's a question of whether the candidate thinks aloud in a way the interviewer finds familiar.
 Whether they happen to follow a logical path the interviewer agrees with.
 Whether they prioritize a working solution vs an exploration of the problem vs whatever else in the way the interviewer prefers.
 Or any number of other things which are not an expression of competence at writing software, which is the ostensible point of this challenge.
 And because these are mostly about communication styles, values, and priorities, they will favor people from a similar background as the interviewer.
 Given that tech is ~90% men and ~70% white, that means this situation favors white men.
 It just does.
 It's 2021, and so much of tech has been saying for so long that we want to increase the diversity in our companies.
 I'm taking those claims at their word.
 Interviews and recruiting are neither the cause nor the solution to the uniformity of people in our field, but the way we do it definitely isn't helping, either.

 I should also discuss interviews which consist of pairing to do real work on real projects.
 I don't recommend this, either.
 Yes, it does actually address most of the problems with artificial code challenges.
 But it also creates new ones.
 First, it requires the interviewer to multitask and split their focus between very different tasks.
 I seriously doubt that people can conduct interviews effectively in this situation.
 It's also very time consuming.
 It definitely is not a time effective way to learn about the candidate's development skill.
 It's unpredictable.
 If the session consists of doing real development, there's no way to make that consistent across multiple interviews.
 And if a pair gets stuck on something, through no fault of the candidates, that will still likely hurt the candidate.
 While the candidate would be able to talk to at least some of the team, they're not really a member of the team.
 They don't yet know how or where to seek or offer help.
 It's functionally their first day on the job, except instead of focusing on their onboarding, they're expected and required to work productively.
 And finally, this is actual work.
 As in, it's a job.
 It's the job that the company has not yet decided to even offer.
 This work should be paid, but it rarely is.